Fil-tech-beep/news-classification-project/README.md

 ## My contribution

-My work focused on exploratory data analysis, data preparation, and baseline modelling:
+I developed the exploratory analysis and baseline pipelines in `notebook_filippo.ipynb`, together with most of the modelling experiments in `1_models_and_add_analysis.ipynb`.

+My work included:

-- Investigating missing values, inconsistent formatting, and feature distributions.
-- Cleaning article text, titles, publisher information, and timestamps.
+- **Data exploration and cleaning:** investigating missing values, feature distributions, and formatting inconsistencies in article text, titles, sources, and timestamps.
-- Building TF-IDF representations of titles and articles, experimenting with separate and combined text features.
-- Exploring dimensionality reduction with Truncated SVD and incorporating publisher and date features.
+- **Feature engineering:** building separate and combined TF-IDF representations of titles and articles, incorporating metadata, and exploring dimensionality reduction with Truncated SVD.
+- **Baseline modelling:** developing and tuning random-forest classifiers.
+- **Model experimentation:** exploring linear SVMs, Complement Naive Bayes, hashing with SGD, and an ensemble combining word-level, character-level, and hashing-based models.
+- **Embedding and neural approaches:** experimenting with pretrained MiniLM embeddings, TF-IDF-weighted Word2Vec representations, and a small embedding-based neural network.
-- Developing and tuning random-forest baselines, inspecting classification reports and confusion matrices, and preparing prediction exports.
+- **Evaluation and interpretation:** comparing approaches using cross-validation and holdout macro F1, inspecting classification reports and confusion matrices, and exploring word clouds, SVD projections, and clustering.

 ## Approach and results